opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ### How do I link Twilio with my form?

-Sign up for an account at [Twilio.com](https://www.twilio.com/).
+You may link Twilio with your form by following the steps below.

-You will need to follow the 5 points shared below and share the information with the Form team.
+### You will need to follow the 5 points shared below and share the information with the Form team.

 1. Account SID
 2. Set up a Standard API Key